Psilocybe makarorae: Description

 The cap is initially conical to bell shaped, but as the mushroom grows, it expands to become convex with a prominent umbo, and attains a diameter of 15–55 mm.
 The cap surface is dry to slightly tacky.
 Its colour is yellow-brown to orange-brown, often paler towards the margin, which has fine striations corresponding to the gills on the underside.
 The flesh is white.
 Gills have an adnexed attachment to the stem, and are pale greyish brown.
-The whitish stem is 30–60 mm long by 2–4 mm wide.
+The whitish stipe is 30–60 mm long by 2–4 mm wide.
 It is cylindrical, with a surface of pressed silky fibrils.
 The base of the stem is often brownish, with white rhizoids present.
 The veil of young fruit bodies is cortinate—resembling the cobweb-like partial veil found in Cortinarius species.
 As the mushroom grows, its remnants often remain visible on the stem, but it never forms a complete ring.
 Both the cap and the stem stain greenish-blue when damaged.

 The spore print is dark purplish brown.
 Spores typically measure 7.5–9.5 by 5.5–6.5 by 4.5–5.5 μm, averaging 8.7 by 6.0 by 5.3 μm.
 Its shape in face view is ovate (egg-shaped) to roughly rhomboid, while viewed from the side it appears elliptical.
 The spore wall is brown, smooth, about 0.8–1 μm thick, and has a germ pore.
 The basidia (spore-bearing cells) are four-spored and somewhat club-shaped, tapering slightly to the base; they are clamped, and measure 25–31 by 7–8.5 μm.

 The cheilocystidia (cystidia on the gill edge) have dimensions of 18–26 by 6–9 μm, and a shape ranging from ventricose-rostrate (broad in the middle and tapering to a beaklike neck) to mucronate (ending abruptly in a short sharp point).
 They are hyaline (translucent), thin-walled, and clamped, with necks that are 3–5 μm long.
 The pleurocystidia (cystidia on the gill face) are similar in shape to cheilocystidia, but narrower (4–8 μm wide), and usually have a shorter neck measuring 2.5–4 μm.
 The cap cuticle is a cutis (characterised by hyphae that run parallel to the cap surface) of long-celled, 2–3 μm diameter, gelatinised hyphae.
 The hypodermium (the tissue layer under the cap cuticle) is filamentous, comprising 4–6 μm diameter cells with pale brown walls.
 Clamps are common.
 The subhymenium (the tissue layer under the hymenium) is poorly developed, containing 2–4 μm diameter cells with pale brown walls.
 The tissue comprising the hymenophore is made of short cylindric, 3–6 μm diameter hyaline cells.

 P. makarorae contains the psychedelic compounds psilocybin and psilocin.
 Although the potency is not known definitely, Stamets suggests that, based on the degree of the bluing reaction, they are "probably moderately potent".